saulbaizman-teaching/saulbaizman-teaching.github.io/README.md

 `make-website-toc.py` automatically generates the `index.html` file.
 See the file for instructions on adding a new course name, semester, and course.

 [Visit courses.baizman.com.](https://courses.baizman.com)

+## automatic updates

+Update `make-website-toc.py` and commit it.
+The `regenerate-index.yml` workflow  will automatically regenerate the index.html and commit it back to the repository.